Sally A.M. Hogenboom

 2014; 2016 Sailing Instructor

 Full-time sailing instructor employed during the 2014 (May-July) and 2016 (July/August) watersport seasons.
-Responsible for providing a premium holiday experience including preparing kit, basic (boat) maintenance, teaching new and experienced sailors, organize races, evening entertainment, and childcare.
+Responsible for providing a premium holiday experience including preparing kit, basic (boat) maintenance, teaching new and experienced sailors, organizing races, providing rescue, evening entertainment, and childcare.

 • Holiday Experience